 Welcome to UHS!

 You may be eligible for a research study on Epstein-Barr virus (the virus that causes mono).
-Participants earn $25 compensation for each study visit!
-To find out, come to UHS' South Clinic between September 14 – October 1:
+Participants earn a $25 gift card for each study visit.
+To find out, walk in to UHS' South Clinic:

 Rapid STI, HIV testing